xrcyz/Knowledge-Base/README.md

 A pooling layer takes the max/average/sum of a block of values.
 The idea is that reduces the array size while preserving important features.
 Pooling seems to be applied to the output of the convolutional layers (the "feature maps").

-**What is an LSTM layer?**

-So far [this](https://tedfmyers.com/2019/03/09/machine-learning-long-short-term-memory-cells/) seems to be the least confusing take.
-- An LTSM has state, an array of some values that is passed forward.
-The state is zero at time zero.
-- At each time step, the LTSM reads in the new input array + the previous output array.
-- The combined inputs feed into four different neural networks: forget_gate, ignore_gate, memory_in, and output_gate
-- The new cell state = (previous_state * forget_gate) + (memory_in * ignore_gate).
-- Final output = tanh(new_state) * output_gate

-The gates are all sigmoid, the memory in/out are tanh.
-I'm unclear if a gate has multiple layers.

 **What is a Generative Adversarial Network?**

 TBA.